Chain Letter (American game show): Bonus round

 The championship team was given a chain word and the players alternated forming words in a similar manner from that word.
 The contestant player earned $20 for each acceptable word until the chain was broken.

 Pilots

 Three of a Kind

-The first pilot was developed under the title "Three of a Kind" and taped in January, 1964, with CBS Sports Jack Whitaker as emcee and co-creator/producer Monty Hall as announcer.
+The first pilot was developed under the title "Three of a Kind" and taped in January, 1964, with CBS Sports correspondent Jack Whitaker as emcee and co-creator/producer Monty Hall as announcer.
 The game was played similarly but with three players, one celebrity and two "occupationally themed" contestants, competing against each other in a two round format.

 The first round featured three categories and the opposing team's choice of category for the controlling team.
 The last category was not played.
 Each acceptable response was worth $10 and each team member alternated giving responses, with no last letter-first letter restriction, until they could not give any more.

 The second round played with the eventual "Chain Letter" rules but with $20 for each acceptable word.
 There was no bonus game.